CelebHeights.com Home :: Contact Rob :: Bookmark :: Faq

 What's all the crap about free hospitals in Canada?
 My province (Ontario) no longer pays for my physiotherapy for a troubled back.
 Medical care is NOT entirely free, and has seriously declined in the past 10 years.
 Waiting times are too long for surgery, and there is a dire shortage of doctors & nurses.
 Well, this has been fun, I'm writing from Canada, wherever you guys are.
 I would love to visit Holland- do those canals freeze in winter so that you can (ice) skate on them?

-Mary says on 26/Dec/05
+Mary said on 26/Dec/05

 Of course Hollywood actors are chosen for their height/looks.
 Too bad most of them lack talent and culture, and are dead boring.
 This is why I've started watching European films.
 For Mr Krabbe & others, thank you & keep up the good work.Bye the way, I'm Canadian, female, and 166 cm (5'6" or so.)
 At home, only slighly above average height.
 While living in Japan and South Korea, I was considered tall.
 Asia's youngsters are towering over their granddaddies these days...
 Anyway, in regards to Mr Krabbe...5'11" - a respectable height.
 He paints, he cooks, he's cute... he's perfect!

-minime says on 8/Dec/05
+minime said on 8/Dec/05

 I have absolutely no idea, but there are a lot of people who'll go study somewhere else from where they live :) Groningen is a great city, though it's a bit too far from everything else for me.
 I like being in the center :p